wildtechgarden/www-wildtechgarden/content/devel/intro-to-wordpress/a-note-on-maintenance.md

 date: '2021-01-29T15:21:09+00:00'
 publishDate: '2021-01-29T15:21:09+00:00'
 title: A note on maintenance
-description: "Maintaining a WordPress site on a VPS"
+description: "Maintaining a WordPress site host on a VPS on OVHcloud"
+summary: "Maintaining a WordPress site host on a VPS on OVcloud"
 series:
     - intro-to-wordpress
 tags:
     - archived
     - sysadmin-devops
     - web-design
-    - website
-    - wordpress
 weight: 20700
 ---
 * I highly recommend reading the [Maintenance](https://wordpress.org/support/category/maintenance/) and [Security](https://wordpress.org/support/category/security/) section of the [WordPress Documentation](https://wordpress.org/support/).